 - Globalisation and the Indian Economy Class 10 MCQ

-The chapter opens up with defining globalisation as the interconnectedness between countries resulting from foreign trade and investment.
-Multinational Companies (MNC) are a key vehicle for dispersing the ideas of Globalisation worldwide.
+The chapter opens up by defining globalisation as the interconnectedness between countries resulting from foreign trade and investment.
+Multinational Companies (MNCs) are a key vehicle for dispersing the ideas of Globalisation worldwide.
 Some of the important ideas pertinent to Globalisation as per the chapter are:

 - Integration of production and markets

 - Transformation of markets

 - Unequal impact on different countries and people

 Also Read: 20+ Globalization Vocabulary For IELTS

 Globalisation and the Indian Economy: Production Across Countries

 Even before the start of Globalisation, there existed a thriving international trade between kingdoms and countries.
 However, this foreign trade was restricted to the exchange of raw materials.